stardust5555/100-days-code/log.md

 ### Day 29: May 24, 2022
 **Today's Progress:** More SQL.
 Learnt about DELETE, ORDER BY and practise my WHERE statments.
 Used SQLBolt and https://pgexercises.com/questions/joins/self.html.
+Created a repo for a weather_app.

 **Thoughts:** Today was a goo day again.
 I think I should keep practising pgexercises because it taught me a lot of new stuff today.
+Honestly, I really struggled with creating a repo - I thought it was going to be easy.
+I'm glad that I'm having these struggles in week 5 and not later down the line.